TrendingTechnology/saga/readme.md

 Use Python extended slicing notation to retrieve indices. `:` behaves like `until`, counting from the starting number until the stop point. `:` can take a third number which specifies how many characters to skip over.

-You cannot slice a string or list out of bounds.
+Like Python, you cannot slice a string or list out of bounds.

 ```so
 val s = 'abcde' // len s == 5